Olivia Rodrigo: Philanthropy and activism

 Rodrigo launched a charity fund called Fund 4 Good, aimed at supporting reproductive healthcare of women, in October 2023.
 She told People that the motive of the non-profit is to raise awareness "for certain groups that are championing women's issues in America and all of the other territories [...] it's going to be a very fulfilling and hopefully productive experience."
 In January 2024, she donated items for charity auction and proceed went to MusiCares and Grammy Museum Foundation.
-A portion of the profits from the US leg of the Guts World Tour went to the fund, and supported the National Network of Abortion Funds.
+A portion of the profits from the US leg of the Guts World Tour went to the fund and supported the National Network of Abortion Funds.
 Condoms and Plan B pills were distributed at Rodrigo's St. Louis concert on March 12, 2024, where abortion was illegal under state law.
 A portion of the profits from the Canadian leg of the tour would go to the fund and support 600 women's shelters in Canada.
-For the European leg of the Tour, Rodrigo donated to Women Against Violence Europe, in order to prevent all women and their children from any type of violence.
+For the European leg of the tour, Rodrigo donated to Women Against Violence Europe, in order to prevent all women and their children from any type of violence.
 In October 2024, Rodrigo donated all net proceeds from her sold-out Philippines concert to Jhpiego, a women's health global organization with decades of lifesaving work in the Philippines.
 Rodrigo endorsed Kamala Harris in the 2024 United States presidential election.

 In July 2025, she spoke out against the "horrific and completely unacceptable" conditions in Palestine during the Gaza war, saying "there is no child in Israel, Palestine or anywhere in the world who deserves to suffer through what we're seeing these children have to endure".
 She donated to UNICEF and encouraged her followers to do so as well.

-In September 2025, Rodrigo criticized the ABC network over the suspension of Jimmy Kimmel, calling the decision "blatant censorship and abuse of power," and expressed solidarity with Kimmel and SAG-AFTRA.
+In September 2025, Rodrigo criticized the ABC network over the suspension of Jimmy Kimmel, calling the decision "blatant censorship and abuse of power", and expressed solidarity with Kimmel and SAG-AFTRA.
 She also signed an ACLU open letter supporting free speech and condemning Kimmel's suspension.

-In October 2025, Rodrigo donated all ticket proceeds from her American Express intimate concert to her Fund 4 Good initiative, which supports women's and girls' rights, reproductive freedom, and education.Later that month, she shared a pair of Instagram Stories highlighting civilian casualties in Gaza and encouraging donations to humanitarian organizations, tagging initiatives such as Human IT Project and The Slow Factory.
-In November 2025, Rodrigo criticized the U.S. Department of Homeland Security after her song "All-American Bitch" was used in a government video without authorization, writing, “Don’t ever use my songs to promote your racist, hateful propaganda.”
-The DHS later responded, stating that Rodrigo should “thank them for their service, not belittle their sacrifice.”
-Following Rodrigo’s response, the soundtrack was removed from the clip.
+In October 2025, Rodrigo donated all ticket proceeds from her American Express intimate concert to her Fund 4 Good initiative, which supports women's and girls' rights, reproductive freedom, and education.
+Later that month, she shared a pair of Instagram Stories highlighting civilian casualties in Gaza and encouraging donations to humanitarian organizations, tagging initiatives such as Human IT Project and The Slow Factory.
+In November 2025, Rodrigo criticized the US Department of Homeland Security after her song "All-American Bitch" was used in a government video without authorization, writing, "Don't ever use my songs to promote your racist, hateful propaganda."
+The DHS later responded, stating that Rodrigo should "thank them for their service, not belittle their sacrifice."
+Following Rodrigo's response, the soundtrack was removed from the clip.